 The more changes you make to your work within SmartEdit, the more out of synch the results will become.
 As you make changes to deal with over repeated phrases, you may be inadvertently changing them to another common phrase, improving one situation by worsening another.
 For this reason, it's advisable to rerun the SmartEdit checks repeatedly over the course of your work, thereby refreshing the results.

 Click on the 'Select Checks' tab on the left of SmartEdit.
 This section lists all the user controlled checks that can be run, from Compile Adverb Usage List at the top, to Create Sentence Length Graph at the bottom.
-The section is broken into two parts: the first allows you to specify whether the check is run on Dialog, on Prose, or on both; the second allows you to specify global actions that are run on all of your work, both dialog and prose.
+The section is broken into two parts: the first allows you to specify whether the check is run on Dialogue, on Prose, or on both; the second allows you to specify global actions that are run on all of your work, both dialogue and prose.

 As mentioned earlier, the first time you run SmartEdit you should switch on every check.
 Though the process takes longer than for individually selected checks, it will give you a good indication of what each check does and of the sorts of results that are returned.
 You may find that certain checks are not that relevant to you and your writing style, at which point you can deselect them.
 A drop down menu exists at the top right of the Checks tab, next to the close button, allowing you to switch all checks on or off.